wso2/docs-apk/en/docs/apk-deck/identity-platform/idp/asgardeo-idp.md

 2. Copy the value listed for `user_organization`, which is in the Payload data section.
 3. Define the CR for an organization.

      Enter the `user_organization` value that you copied above as the `organizationClaimValue:` value.

-4. [Create an organization in APK](https://github.com/wso2/apk/wiki/Organizations#create-an-organization) using the organization CR, which you created in the previous step.
+4. [Create an organization in APK](../../../../administration/organizations/#create-an-organization) using the organization CR, which you created in the previous step.

 ## Step 8 - Invoke the System API

- Use the JWT token that you received in the previous step to invoke the system APIs.
+ Use the JWT token that you received in the previous step to invoke the System APIs.